New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Matt Rotheram, Chad Wheeler, Richard Levy, Jon Halapio, Jarron Jones

-The only place where I had to do a coin flip was deciding which of the two rookie tackles—Chad Wheeler or Adam Bisnowaty—to keep.
+The only place I had to do a coin flip was deciding which of the two rookie tackles—Chad Wheeler or Adam Bisnowaty—to keep.

-In the end, I stuck with the draft pick, not because I think he’s further ahead of Wheeler (I think both rookies are extremely raw and could benefit from a year on the practice squad), but because I get the sense that the Giants don’t want to cut a draft pick and expose him to waivers this early in the process.
+In the end, I stuck with the latter because I get the sense that the Giants don't want to cut a draft pick and expose him to waivers this early in the process.

-As for the starting lineup, I don’t think, at least to start the season, there will be a shakeup where John Jerry goes to the bench and Brett Jones comes in.
+As for the starting lineup, I don't think—at least to start the season—there will be a shakeup where John Jerry goes to the bench and Brett Jones comes in.
 My gut feeling is that ultimately, D.J.
 Fluker might come in at some point later in the season for Jerry if he continues to struggle.

-Fluker, by the way, hasn’t really worked much with the starting offensive line—he did get a handful of first-team reps last week against the Jets, I believe.
-Fluker, to my eyes at least, still doesn’t look fully comfortable out there, but he’s coming along.
+Fluker hasn't really worked much with the starting offensive line—he did get a handful of first-team reps last week against the Jets, I believe.
+To my eyes at least, he still doesn't look fully comfortable out there, but he's coming along.

-Getting back to the tackle situation, I do not believe Bisnowaty could step in for Ereck Flowers should something happen there. if the Giants don’t manage to pick up a veteran off the waiver wire, which I believe they will try very hard to do—I think the backup plan for now at left tackle is Justin Pugh.
+Getting back to the tackle situation, I do not believe Bisnowaty could step in for Ereck Flowers should something happen there.
+If the Giants don't manage to pick up a veteran off the waiver wire—which I believe they will try hard to do—I think the backup plan for now at left tackle is Justin Pugh.

 Again, I think the Giants are going to zero in on offensive tackles who are sent packing by their other teams and look to add some veteran depth there.